The Sliding Door Maze

 Credits:

 This puzzle is based on one of the mazes in SuperMazes.
 How, you might ask, was I able to get the sliding doors to work on the printed page?
 Well, I used paper clips.
 You were told to place four paper clips in certain places on the page.
-When you traveled over a red letter on your path, you had to slide one of the paper clips left or right until it overlaid the corresponding blue letter.
+When you traveled over a red letter on your path, you had to slide one of the paper clips left or right until it overlaid a corresponding green letter.
 It sounds complicated, but it actually worked pretty well.

 The Java programming was done by Oriel Maximé, and it wasn’t just programming.
 Oriel also re-designed the maze so it now looks better than it did in the book.
 Oriel also has his own Java puzzles (not currently available anywhere) and he has a great puzzle game called “Binky,” which has about 60 levels of play.
 Unfortunately, Binky runs only on MS-DOS and it has never been published.
 The only reason I mention these items here is I keep telling Oriel he should do something with them.